San Diego Work and Investment Visa Lawyer by Habib Hasbini, Attorney at Law

 An alien previously granted H-1B status may transfer to a new H1-B job provided that the alien has not accrued unlawful presence in the US.
 The alien could begin working for the new H-1B employer as soon as the H-1B transfer is filed with USCIS.
 H-1B transfers are not subject to the annual quota.

-TN visa and TN status does not include the doctrine of dual intent.
+TN visa and TN status do not include the doctrine of dual intent.
 Should Canadians or Mexicans on TN status desire to pursue the green card they could switch to the H-1B visa before applying for the Green Card.

 Canadian citizens applying for the TN-1 Visa must provide the following information at a U.S. port of entry: